XPilot/ByteArray.js/README.md

 **As of 12 April, xByteArray now supports reading and writing integers without a buffer.
 It can be found in: IntArray.**

+**As of 12 April, I added an example for packet writing, inspired by SmartFoxServer.**

 - Properties
 - Standalone methods
 - Reading methods